Clique factors in pseudorandom graphs: Proof of main theorem

 \begin{lem} For any $3\leq r\in \NN$ and $0<\zeta,\eta<1$ there exists an $\eps>0$ such that the following holds for any $n$ vertex $(p,\beta)$-bijumbled graph $G$ with $\beta\leq \eps p^{r-1}n$.
 Let $\bc{O}$ be a $(K,M)_r$-orchard in $G$ such that $KM\geq\zeta n$.
 Then there exists a set $B \subset V(G)$ such that $|B|\leq \eta p^{2r-4}n$ and $\bc{O}$ absorbs any $(k,m)_r$-orchard $\bc{R}$ in $G$ with

 \end{lem}

 Morally, Lemma~\ref{lem:absorptionbetweenlayers} says that \emph{large orchards absorb small orchards}.
 Here, by large we refer to both the size and the order of the orchards.
 Indeed the second condition in~\eqref{eq:absorptionconstraints} shows that the larger orchard has to have a larger size than the smaller orchard.
+This is the critical condition when we want absorption between orchards of similar order.
 The third condition shows that the ratio between the orders of the orchards is constrained by the ratio of the sizes.
 That is, the larger $\bc{O}$ is compared to $\bc{R}$ with respect to their sizes, the smaller $\bc{R}$ can be than $\bc{O}$ with respect to their orders.
+This will be the critical condition when we want absorption between orchards of (polynomially) different orders.
 The first condition in~\eqref{eq:absorptionconstraints} simply states that in order for $\bc{O}$ to absorb $\bc{R}$, we need that $\bc{R}$ avoids some small set of bad vertices $B$.
 This will be easy to implement in applications.

 Lemma~\ref{lem:absorptionbetweenlayers} will be proven in Section~\ref{sec:absorbing orchards}.
 It provides us with an absorption property between two distinct orchards.
 We will also need an absorption property within orchards themselves, showing that we can find a large suborchard which hosts a $K_r$-factor in $G$.
 Given Observation \ref{obs:diamondtree}, in order to find $K_r$-factors on suborchards it suffices to find copies of $K_r$ which traverse sets of removable vertices.
 We therefore make the following definition.